giovanni-depalma/backend-technical-test-v2/README.md

-### Docker-Compose
+### Docker

-Docker compose starts 2 services
+docker-compose starts 2 services
 - identity server
 - the app

 You can only start "identity service" during development to test security.

+#### Dockerfile
+Dockerfile it's multistage, to achieve two purposes:

+- best size for the final image
+- simulate a pipeline, including a "Test Stage"